gagandeep/Web-Architecture-Evolution/Prologue.md

 ## Why this book?

 Do you wonder why are we discussing Human Evolution or Hardware Evolution?
-Since this book is about Web Architectures not about Human or Hardware.
+Since this book is about Web Architecture Evolution not about Human Evolution or Hardware Evolution.
+If you are not wondering about this then think before reading further.

+Why we learned a
 You learned about those things because Human Evolution is a well-known thing so you could streamline those thoughts of evolution going forward and then we discussed Hardware Evolution to make those thoughts more relevant to Web Architecture.

 ## References
 - History of computing hardware: [https://en.wikipedia.org/wiki/History_of_computing_hardware](https://en.wikipedia.org/wiki/History_of_computing_hardware)